QubitProducts/gcs-browser-upload/example/example-client/README.md

 `cors-json-file.json` is in this folder.
 You may need to tweak it depending on which HTTP methods you are wanting to call on GCS.

+Be aware that the `Origin` header for all requests must be the same.
+This means if the resumable upload is created on the server side the same origin as the one used by the browser needs to be passed.
+See the [documentation](https://cloud.google.com/storage/docs/json_api/v1/how-tos/resumable-upload#start-resumable) for details.

 You also need to run

 ```sh